duke-shiny-ed/website/README.md

 - Load the blogdown package and then type `serve_site()` in the console.
 This will produce a local copy of the website that you can view in RStudio or in a web browser.
   - You only need to type `serve_site()` once.
 As you save your changes, the local copy of the website will automatically update.
   - Once you are happy with your changes, push them to GitHub!

+## Update your "Meet the Team" page

+- Go to *content* -> *authors* to find your folder.
+- In your folder, update your information in the *_index.md* file.
+Leave the field blank if you don't want to include that info.
+  - **Note:** Only include a link to your Twitter account if you use it as a professoinal account.
+Don't include links to any personal social media.
+- Add a photo to the folder.
+Be sure the photo is called *avatar.jpg*.
+(A .png should also work).

 ## Resources

 - [blogdown](https://bookdown.org/yihui/blogdown/)